Reconstructing Multi-Scale Physical Fields from Extremely Sparse Measurements with an Autoencoder-Diffusion Cascade

 \subsection{Reconstructing global sea surface temperature fields with reanalysis data}

-We also employed the daily global Sea Surface Temperature (SST) reanalysis dataset provided by the Copernicus Marine Service \cite{SST_dataset} to evaluate the reconstruction performance of the proposed Cascaded Sensing method with sparse observations.
-We selected data spanning three years, from June 1, 2022, to May 30, 2025.
-Due to the high spatial resolution of the original dataset (4320 × 2040), the data were first downsampled to 1440 × 640.
-The downsampled fields were then evenly partitioned into 15 subregions, each with a resolution of 480 × 128, as illustrated in Fig. \ref{fig:global sea surface temp example}, forming SST dataset.
-For model training and evaluation, the first $80\%$ of the data were used as the training set, and the remaining $20\%$ were reserved for testing.
+We further apply Cas-Sensing to a larger-scale real-world physical system using the daily global Sea Surface Temperature (SST) reanalysis dataset provided by the Copernicus Marine Service \cite{SST_dataset}.
+This experiment is designed to evaluate whether the proposed framework can be extended from controlled benchmark fields to global geophysical reconstruction problems, where the target field spans a much larger spatial domain and contains complex land--sea boundaries.
+We selected data covering three years, from June 1, 2022, to May 30, 2025.
+Due to the high spatial resolution of the original dataset ($4320 \times 2040$), the fields were first downsampled to $1440 \times 640$.
+The downsampled global fields were then evenly partitioned into 15 subregions, each with a resolution of $480 \times 128$, as illustrated in Fig.~\ref{fig:global sea surface temp example}.
+These subregions together form the SST reconstruction dataset used in this study.
+All subregions are reconstructed using a shared FAE and a shared CDM, rather than training separate models for different regions, to assess the ability of Cas-Sensing to handle diverse geophysical subdomains with common model parameters.
+For model training and evaluation, the first $80\%$ of the temporal samples were used for training, and the remaining $20\%$ were reserved for testing.